xmon-org/ai-content-bundle/docs/guides/style-providers.md

 ## How It Works in the Controller

-The `AbstractAiImageController` automatically uses `AiStyleService`:
+The `AbstractAiImageController` automatically uses `AiStyleService` for both style and model resolution:

+### Style Resolution

 ```php
 protected function resolveGlobalStyle(): string